The64thGamer/cheeseepedia/content/wiki/ocean-city-nj-600-boardwalk.md

 #### Legacy Version (2015-Present)

 In 2015, a group of people would start to turn the area into a almost near replica of the Classic Version in a process known as 'Bringing Back the 90's'.
 The characters got new cosmetics, The old props were re-added, new 90's styled props were added, and the area was renamed back to Rocky &amp; The Railroad Ramblers.
 The area would turn 30 years old in 2022.
 After Gillian's closed, the animatronics were given to Andrew Boylan, the Wonderland employee who spearheaded the restoration.
-In June 2025, he moved the band to the Promenade Food Court alongside the Monkey Band.
+In June 2025, he moved the band to the nearby Promenade Food Court alongside the Monkey Band.
 Instead of putting in a dollar to hear the Railroad Ramblers sing like before, their set list is played every hour.<sup>(3)</sup>

 ## Stages